An Inability to Manage These 5 Issues Costs Billions of Dollars Annually

 Professional assistance, like that offered by Chargebacks911, ensures a higher ROI, optimum results, and a reallocation of valuable resources.
 On the other hand, in-house tactics are expensive and difficult to scale, diverting significant resources from the primary objective of selling more goods or services.

 Additionally, merchants need to consider supplemental fraud detection products.
 Traditional fraud filters are not capable of detecting all modern threats.
 For example, affiliate fraud remains concealed when analyzed with traditional fraud filters.
-Affiliate Fraud Alerts, when used in conjunction with current fraud detection tools, will offer more comprehensive protection.
+Affiliate Fraud Shield, when used in conjunction with current fraud detection tools, will offer more comprehensive protection.

 Rise to the eCommerce Challenge